Ever-QN/portfolio/README.md

 Hello there, and welcome to my portfolio!
 My name is Quynh, and I'm a programmer with a passion for creating solutions to complex problems.
 In this portfolio, you'll find examples of my work, ranging from small scripts to (eventually) larger-scale projects.

-As you peruse this portfolio, you'll see that I have experience in a variety of programming languages and technologies.
+As you navigate through my portfolio, you'll see that I have experience in a variety of programming languages and technologies.
 Regardless of how many I know, I'm always seeking new challenges and ways to expand my skill set.

 In each project, I strive to create code that is not only functional, but I also try my best to make it maintainable and easy to understand.
 I believe that well-written code is not just a product of good programming practices, but also an art form.